corner-story/Transport/README.md

 # Transport-Management
-physical distribution manage system designed by python and flask
+physical distribution manage system designed by vue and flask